John Russell Reynolds

+Life

 Reynolds was born in Romsey, Hampshire, as son of John Reynolds, an independent minister, and grandson of Dr. Henry Revell Reynolds.
 He received general education from his father, and was educated in his profession at University College, London, where he obtained three gold medals in the medical school.
 In 1851 he graduated M.B. in the university of London, and obtained a scholarship and gold medal in medicine.
 In 1852 he took the degree of M.D., and began practice in Leeds.
 He soon after moved to London, and took a house, 38 Grosvenor Street, in which Dr. Marshall Hall had lived.
 Hall announced to his patients in a printed circular that Reynolds had succeeded him in practice.
 Such procedure was contrary to a recognised understanding among physicians, and Hall incurred the censure of the College of Physicians.
-Reynolds, who was ignorant of Hall's intention, was in no way responsible for the circular, and was in no way involved in the censure.
-He was duly elected a fellow of the college in 1859.
+Reynolds was not involved in the censure.

+Reynolds was elected a Fellow of the College in 1859.
 In the same year he was appointed assistant physician to University College Hospital, to which he continued attached throughout life.
 He had before been, in 1855, assistant physician to the Hospital for Sick Children, and in 1857 assistant physician to the Westminster Hospital.
 In 1865 he became professor of the principles and practice of medicine at University College, and in 1878 he was appointed physician-in-ordinary to the queen's household.
 He gained a considerable practice as a physician, and was often consulted in difficult cases of nervous disease.
 In 1869 he was elected a fellow of the Royal Society, and in 1883 vice-president of the Royal Medical and Chirurgical Society.
 He delivered the Lumleian lecture at the College of Physicians in 1867, the Harveian oration in 1884, and was elected president in 1893, on the death of Sir Andrew Clark.
 He was re-elected in 1894 and 1895, and on 1 January in the latter year was created a baronet.
 In the winter of 1895–6 he became too ill to offer himself for re-election as president of the College of Physicians.
-He died at his house in Grosvenor Street, London, after several weeks of illness of a pulmonary congestion, on 29 May 1896.
-He was married, first, at St Pancras Old Church, London, on 28 August 1852 to Margaretta Susannah Ainslie (1831-1880) and, secondly, to Frances (Plunkett) Reynolds widow of C. J. C. Crespign, but left no children.